kalyaninagaraj/Domino-Mosaics/README.md

-# Domino Mosaics, \`a la Robert Bosch and Ken Knowlton
+# Domino Mosaics a la Robert Bosch (and Ken Knowlton)

 ## About